 The EQC adopted temporary rules on April 21, 2016 to correct a miscalculation in the clean fuel standards and certain carbon intensity values.
 Permanent rules for the correction were adopted on August 18, 2016.

-The 2017 Oregon Legislature passed House Bill 2017 that added provisions for a Credit Clearance Market (CCM) as an additional cost containment mechanism.
+The 2017 Oregon Legislature passed House Bill 2017 that added provisions for a Credit Clearance Market (CCM) as an additional cost containment mechanism and reorganized the portions of ORS 468A that authorize and set requirements for the Clean Fuels Program.
+The sections authorizing the Clean Fuels Program were renumbered to ORS 468A.265-.277.

 The EQC adopted updated rules on Nov.
 2, 2017 adding the CCM mechanism, updating several provisions relating to electricity’s use as a transportation fuel, and adding market monitoring provisions.